What is a Breast Biopsy?

 Generally, a needle breast biopsy follows this process:

-When ultrasound is used, the probe will be placed on your breast to find the breast
+- When ultrasound is used, the probe will be placed on your breast to find the breast lump or mass.

 Generally, an open breast biopsy will follow this process: